 - Twist and pour functions allows you to pour without moving the stopper

-To learn about how to make cafe-quality coffee at home, check out this article on the best espresso makers for under $200.
+To learn about how to make cafe-quality coffee at home, check out this article on the best espresso makers.

 We like our coffees hot and our beers frosty.
 Click here to read about the best beer mugs for the freezer, and keep your brews cold on game day.

 Go retro and grind your coffee beans manually.
-Check out my recommendation for the best manual coffee grinder.
+Check out my recommendation for the best coffee grinder for a coarse grind.